-01.01 This UPPS contains Texas State's policy establishing a drug-free workplace.
-We intend that this policy comply with:
+01.01 This UPPS contains Texas State University's policy establishing a drug-free workplace.
+This policy is intended to comply with:

 b.
-Section 2.4(10) of Chapter V of the Rules and Regulations of the Board of Regents, Texas State University System; and
+Section 2.4(10) of Chapter V of the Rules and Regulations of The Texas State University System Board of Regents; and

 02. GENERAL PROVISIONS